 This is probably the most well-known Brady rookie card.
 Hell, it might be one of the most well-known football cards of all-time.
 SP Authentic knocked it out of the park with this one.

 People love this card and the price reflects that.
 Recently, PSA 10s have been going for about $50,000.
-Its print run was limited to 1,250 — so it’s not exactly super rare, but it’s also not widely available.
+It’s a numbered card with a print run that’s limited to 1,250 — so it’s not exactly super rare, but it’s also not widely available.
 Upper Deck’s SP Authentic line was one of the more premium products in the early 2000s, and it resulted in one of the most coveted Brady rookie cards ever.

 2000 Playoff Contenders